cdisc-org/cdisc-rules-engine/resources/schema/Rule_Type.md

 ### Scope

-`Scope` should always `Include` `ALL` to ensure the rule will be run.
-The rule is only run once for the entire JSON file.
-The `Dataset` determination must come from the rule's jsonata result property.
+A JSONata rule will always run once for the entire JSON file, regardless of the Scope.
+The `Dataset` determination must come from the rule's JSONata result property.

 ## Record Data